erco1961/Python_Examples/README.txt

 Hello!
 Thank you for reviewing my Python work.
+I am still working on this so, come back later and, you will see more work!

 Procedural Python examples:
 	available in the /examples folder.